newfold-labs/cf-worker-wp-github-release-api/README.md

 ## Prerequisites

 - Install [Node and NPM](https://nodejs.org/en/download/).
-- Install the [Wrangler CLI](https://developers.cloudflare.com/workers/cli-wrangler/install-update) by running `npm i -g @cloudflare/wrangler`.
-- Run `wrangler login` to link the Wrangler CLI to your Cloudflare account.

-## Installation
+## Local Setup

-- Run `git clone git@github.com:bluehost/worker-wp-github-release-api.git` to clone the repository.
+- Run `git clone git@github.com:newfold-labs/cf-worker-wp-github-release-api.git` to clone the repository.
+- Run `npm install`
 - Run `cp wrangler.example.toml wrangler.toml` to create your own `wrangler.toml` file.
-- Run `wrangler whoami` to get your Cloudflare Account ID.
+- Run `npx wrangler whoami` to get your Cloudflare Account ID.
+You may have to run `npx wrangler login` first.
 - Set your Cloudflare Account ID as `account_id` in the `wrangler.toml` file.
+- Set your Cloudflare Zone ID as `zone_id` in the `wrangler.toml` file (multiple locations).
-- Set your GitHub username as `GITHUB_USER` in the `wrangler.toml` file.
+- Create a `.dev.vars` file and set your GitHub username and token as `GITHUB_USER` and `GITHUB_TOKEN` in the file.
+- Run `npm start` to start the local dev environment.

+## Remote Setup

-- Run `wrangler publish` to deploy the Worker to Cloudflare.
+- Run `wrangler secret put GITHUB_USER` to set your GitHub user as an environmental secret on Cloudflare.
-- Create a [personal access token](https://github.com/settings/tokens) on GitHub (don't set an expiration and only check the `repo` permissions).
 - Run `wrangler secret put GITHUB_TOKEN` to set your GitHub token as an environmental secret on Cloudflare.

-If you want to configure a custom route via the `wrangler.toml` file, you will need to provide your Cloudflare Zone ID as `zone_id` in the `wrangler.toml` file.
+## Deployments

+### Production
+Any push to the `master` branch on your GitHub repo will trigger the `.github/workflows/deploy-cloudflare-worker.yml` workflow via GitHub Actions and deploy your Worker to Cloudflare automatically.

+### Staging
+Any push to the `staging` branch on your GitHub repo will trigger the `.github/workflows/deploy-cloudflare-staging-worker.yml` workflow via GitHub Actions and deploy your Worker to Cloudflare automatically.

+If you want to test code before pushing code to the `staging` branch, you can run `npm run deploy:staging`.

 ## Usage

-Once installed, you should be able to access the API at `https://wp-github-release-api.<your-subdomain>.workers.dev`.
+You can access the production API at `https://hiive.cloud/workers/release-api` and the staging API at `https://hiive.cloud/workers/release-api-staging`

-If you prefer to have the API live on a custom domain, follow the steps on setting up a [custom route](https://developers.cloudflare.com/workers/platform/routes) for your
-Cloudflare Worker.

 Requests to the API use the following pattern: `/:entity/:vendor:/:package/[:version]/[download]`.